-- 1. Process: "All British Columbia schools include students, parents and staff in the development and review of codes of conduct."
-This Code of Conduct is a result of collaboration between all members of our community including learners, parents and staff.
+All British Columbia schools include students, parents and staff in the development and review of codes of conduct.
 It is designed to reflect and communicate what our school community values and expects in terms of student behavior.

-Each year the code of conduct is presented to the staff, parents and students for input. - 2.
-Communication: The Meadowbrook Code of Conduct is made available to the public on the school website and is sent home at the start of the school year to all families.
-It is posted on the bulletin board in the office. - 3.
-Implementation At the beginning of the year, the code of conduct is reviewed in each class.
-Throughout the year, behavioural expectations are consistently taught and actively promoted.
-Restorative Language is modeled by all staff.
-Restorative meetings are held on an 'as needed' basis allowing purposeful learner dialogue in addition to encouraging learners to examine their own personal responsibility to be a good citizen of Meadowbrook Elementary School.
+- 2. Communication: The Code of Conduct is made available to the public on the school website and is placed in our student planners that are given to all families in September. - 3.
+Implementation At the beginning of the year, the Code of Conduct is reviewed in each class.
+Throughout the year, behavioral expectations are consistently taught and actively promoted.
+Restorative meetings are held on an 'as needed' basis allowing purposeful learner dialogue in addition to encouraging learners to examine their own personal responsibility to be a good citizen of Bramblewood Elementary School.
 Within classrooms, calming strategies and tools are used by students as needed.
 Parents are actively involved in the implementation of the code through their understanding and support of its use. - 4.
 Monitoring and Reviewing: Conduct is continuously monitored to ensure the Code of Conduct reflects current and emerging situations.
-"Codes of conduct are reviewed and improved in light of evidence gathered and/or relevant research, and are revisited as part of a regular cycle of policy review".
+"Codes of conduct are reviewed and improved in light of evidence gathered and/or relevant research and are revisited as part of a regular cycle of policy review".
 The code of conduct is reviewed at the beginning and end of each year by the staff and at PAC meetings. - 5.
-Alignment: At Meadowbrook we recognize that our Code of Conduct must be aligned with the principles of restorative practices.
+Alignment: At Bramblewood we recognize that our Code of Conduct must be aligned with the principles of restorative practices.
 Our educators are focused on promoting self-regulatory capacity in our learners to help them make choices that benefit their well-being and their learning.
-It is our intent that learners are given opportunities to develop understanding and strategies which will help them becoming increasingly capable of choosing positive, pro-social behaviours.
-The code of conduct is reviewed by district staff to ensure alignment across all district schools. - 6.
-Standards: In 2022-2023 we will continue to focus on learning strategies that will promote the development of self -regulation and socially responsible behaviour.
+It is our intent that learners are given opportunities to develop understanding and strategies which will help them become increasingly capable of choosing positive, pro-social behaviours.
+The Code of Conduct is reviewed by district staff to ensure alignment across all district schools.

+6. Standards:

-Statement of Purpose
+a) Statement of Purpose

-Meadowbrook Elementary School recognizes that optimal learning occurs in an environment that is safe from threat or harm or emotional distress.
-We use a restorative approach to resolving conflict and teaching prosocial behaviors.
+Bramblewood Elementary School recognizes that optimal learning occurs in an environment that is safe from threat or harm or emotional distress.
+We use a restorative approach to resolving conflict and teaching pro- social behaviors.
 The fundamental premise of restorative practices is that people are happier, more cooperative and productive, and more likely to make positive changes when those in authority do things with them, rather than to them or for them.
 (International Institute for Restorative Practices).

-Conduct Expectations: As per Section 8 of Human Rights Code of British Columbia, students shall not discriminate against others on the basis of the race, religion, colour, ancestry, place of origin, marital status, family status, age, sex, sexual orientation, gender identity or expression, or physical or mental disability.
+b) Conduct Expectations: As per Section 8 of Human Rights Code of British Columbia, students shall not discriminate against others or class of persons regarding any accommodation, service or facility customarily available to the public because of the Indigenous identity, race, religion, colour, ancestry, place of origin, marital status, family status, physical or mental disability, sex, sexual orientation, gender identity or expression, or age of that person or class of persons.
 Furthermore, as per Section 7 of the Human Rights Code of British Columbia, no student shall publish or display anything that would indicate an intention to discriminate against another, or expose them to contempt or ridicule, on the aforementioned bases."
 Interventions will not discriminate against a student who cannot meet an expectation because of a disability.
 Students may be subject to discipline under the school and/or District Code of Conduct for any conduct which has the effect of negatively impacting the school environment, whether that conduct occurs on or off School District property, at a school sponsored function or activity, or otherwise.